 2. Muscle Building Goals

-However, for vegans, rice, and hemp powders may achieve the same benefits .
+However, for vegans, a combination of rice, hemp, and pea protein powder may achieve the same benefits .

 3. Dietary Restrictions